 - Insert indwelling catheter unless contraindicated for infection

-Indwelling catheter will provide more accurate measurement of urine output
+The indwelling catheter will provide a more accurate measurement of urine output

 - Monitor diagnostic studies

 - Proteinuria that does not contain albumin is indicative of multiple myeloma